LearnBoost/up/README.md

 If you're running with `up` CLI, this command is output to stderr for your convenience.

-The CLI tool also auto-reloads if you pass the `--watch` option with a directory (which defaults to the directory of the server module).
+The CLI tool also auto-reloads if you pass the `--watch` option and a file changes in the working directory.

 #### Strategy